jaime-olivares/vscode-yuml/README.md

 ## Features
 * Syntax highlighting of *.yuml* files
 * Viewing of yUML diagrams after each file save
-* Additional directives for altering diagram type, size and orientation
+* Additional directives for altering diagram type and orientation
 * Embedded rendering engine.
 No need to call an external web service.

 ![yUML extension screenshots](images/vscode-yuml.gif)